voschezang/coding-handbook/organization-structure.md

-Control of an organization vary between being completely centralized or completely distributed.
-See also [programming-paradigmes](programming-paradigms.md).
+The structure of **control** (power) of an organization can vary between being completely centralized or completely distributed.
+Communication can vary from being *command*-based to being *event*-based.
+Furthermore, requests and demands can be output-based or outcome-based.

+Two patterns:

 - Orchestration: communication happens through a chain of *commands*.
 E.g. a CEO makes an order.
 - Choreography: communication contains many *events*, that are processed autonomously by components.
-E.g. an investor broadcasts that they are offering stock at a certain price.
+E.g. an investment group broadcasts that they are offering stock at a certain price.

 In addition, the communication can happen *synchronously* - with blocking messages - or *asynchronously*.

-[Power](https://qualitysafety.bmj.com/content/13/suppl_2/ii22.short) can be oriented differently.
-Based on the flow of information, the following categories can be distinguished.

-- **Authoritative** (pathological): chain of command.
-Based on personal need.
-    - Hide information from competitors.
-Suppress risks.
-Associated with scapegoating.

-- **Bureaucratic**: rule-oriented.
-Based on departmental need.
-Ensure fairness through equal rules.
-    - Narrow responsibility.
-Local improvements.
-Associated with seeking justice

-- **Generative**: performance-oriented.
-Welcome inquiry and support global improvements, even if they are disruptive.
-    - Shared responsibility.
-Associated with learning and sharing.

-## Effectiveness

 ### Goals

 An organization may be optimized for a specific goal:

-- Adaptiveness, agility,
+- Adaptiveness, agility.
 - Community, e.g. learning [as a whole](https://en.wiktionary.org/wiki/scenius).
 - Innovation (taking risks).
 - Productivity (output or outcome).